This post may contain affiliate links. Please read my disclosure policy.

 I was immediately smitten with the idea of fruited water.
 This recipe is incredibly simple to make.
 And, the color and flavor can’t be beat!
 All you need is a good blender and you’re almost there.

 The lime adds a terrific layer of flavor without overpowering the strawberries.

-Strawberry Agua Fresca is the color of punch flavored Kool-Aid but that’s where the similarities end.
-It’s fresh and clean, refreshing, addicting and mom (and Gram) approved!
+Although Strawberry Agua Fresca is the color of punch flavored Kool-Aid, that’s where the similarities end.
+It’s fresh and clean, refreshing, thirst quenching and mom (and Gram) approved!

 - 8 cups cold water